nicocrm/aqueduct-sync/README.md

  * identifier: a local record identifier that will be passed to the upsert call

 Note this API is a promisified version of a subset of methods from [mongodb-queue](https://github.com/chilts/mongodb-queue)

+## Events

+The aqueduct instance will emit the following events: